 - If you interact with the ads displayed on our site, Google AdSense cookies get created, which record your clicks.
 With their help, our advertising revenue gets tracked, and we can get some income from our work.
 We kindly ask you not to block the display of ads on our site.

-- Some articles contain videos, files, and posts from other sources: YouTube, OneDrive, Google Drive, Facebook, Twitter, Soundcloud, etc. When you interact with that content, additional cookies get stored by the sources when the content is stored.
+- Some articles contain videos, files, and posts from other sources: YouTube, OneDrive, Google Drive, Facebook, Twitter, Soundcloud, etc. When you interact with that content, additional cookies get stored by the sources where the content is stored.

 - In our reviews and articles, we sometimes recommend you to purchase products from online stores like Amazon.
 When you click on the links that we post, cookies get generated by the shops we recommend, which track whether you buy something using our links.
 When you do, we receive a small commission from your purchase, which helps us fund the work we do at Digital Citizen.